Mesoscopic eigenvalue density correlations of Wigner matrices: Outline of the proof

 The computation of $\bb E \langle \ul{G}\rangle \langle \ul{F^*}\rangle$ consists of three steps.
 In a first step, we show that

 for any fixed $m\in \bb N$ (see Proposition \ref{lem4.4} below).
-This is a sharp and nontrivial bound (by the local semicircle law we could only get $\bb E\ul{G^m}=O(1/\eta^{m-1})$).
-Its interpretation is that the normalized one-point function $\rho(x)\deq N^{-1}\sum_i\bb E \delta(x-\lambda_i)$ has uniformly bounded derivatives of all order down to all mesoscopic scales; this can be seen from the calculation
+This is a sharp and nontrivial bound (by the local semicircle law we could only get $\bb E\ul{G^m}=\OO(1/\eta^{m-1})$).
+As an interpretation of \eqref{Ppeiqi}, it implies that the normalized one-point function $\rho(x)\deq N^{-1}\sum_i\bb E \delta(x-\lambda_i)$, when smoothed out on any mesoscopic scale, has uniformly bounded derivatives of all order; this can be seen from the calculation

 with the Cauchy kernel $\theta^\eta(x) = \frac{\eta}{\eta^2 + x^2}$ on scale $\eta$.
-Note that this estimate is optimal and wrong on the microscopic scale $\eta = 1/N$.
+Note that this estimate is optimal for $\eta\geq N^{-1+\oo(1)}$ and wrong on the microscopic scale $\eta = 1/N$.
 Indeed, even for the GUE, the derivative of the density of states diverges with $N$ on microscopic scales.
 The heuristic behind why \eqref{Ppeiqi} is nevertheless true is that the lack of boundedness of the derivatives of the density of states on microscopic scales arises from microscopic oscillations of the form $\frac{1}{N} r(E) \cos(N t(E))$ in the density of states where $r,t$ are smooth functions that do not depend on $N$.
 On mesoscopic scales, these oscillations are washed out and the resulting density has bounded derivatives of all order.